Ignition timing adjustment on Austin Mini

 Remove the windscreen washer bottle.
 Pull by hand upwards.

-Removing the windscreen washer bottle will make it easier for us to access the converter bell.
+Removing the windscreen washer bottle will make it easier for us to access the torque converter housing.

 Place a drain pan under the Mini vertically to the windscreen washer bottle because the liquid will flow when the hose is disconnected.